This week on the podcast, I talk about building muscles.

 Continue until you have organized every single cabinet, drawer, and shelf, and then do it again.

 This is how you get organized, by spending 15 minutes a day in the same space every single day until you can go into that space for two 15 minute sessions in a row and there is literally nothing to do.
-It takes repetitive action, but your master bathroom will be amazing.
+It takes repetitive action, but your primary bathroom will be amazing.